Immunophenotyping – a flow cytometry based method now available to Veteo clients

 Material for examination

-Instructions for preparing the transport medium
+Instructions for preparing the transport medium for lymph node/solid organ biopsies

 Questionnaire for the referring veterinarian